arman-mahtabfar/Globalized-Music/src/mdFiles/DEVELOPMENT.md

 ## May 1st, 2019
 * Today I added more functionality by letting the user guess what country the song is playing from, and then count their total score.
 * I also changed the key box by making the functions numbers instead of letters so that the user can type.

+* Added more to ui so that it tells user if they are correct or not.

+* Avoided the user constantly pressing four to avoid cheating.